NET WORTH: Unknown

 FUNDING AREAS: Arts and Culture, Historic Preservation, Economic Opportunity, Investigative Reporting.

 OVERVIEW: Richard Driehaus has been engaged in philanthropy for years, and established his Richard H. Driehaus Foundation in 1983.
-His philanthropy focuses on his native Chicago, with arts and culture, and historic preservation leading his several key interests.
+His philanthropy centers on his native Chicago, with culture and historic preservation leading his key interests.
 Driehaus has supported his alma mater, DePaul University, including a $30 million pledge to the school for its College of Commerce, which was renamed the Richard H. Driehaus College of Business.
-Chicago is home to the Driehaus Museum.
-The foundation awards about $5 million annually, a part of which is granted in partnership with the John D. and Catherine T. MacArthur Foundation.
+Chicago is also home to the Driehaus Museum.
+The foundation awards about $5 million annually, a part of which is in partnership with the John D. and Catherine T. MacArthur Foundation.

 ARTS & CULTURE: Recent grantees include the Chicago Contemporary Circus Festival, Storycatchers Theatre, Gene Siskel Film Center, Oil Painters of America, and Lawyers for Creative Arts.
 When Driehaus makes grants to national organizations, it often still has a regional slant.
 For instance, a grant to Oil Painters of America went for the Dorothy Mellin Fellowship for Midwestern Artists.
 Meanwhile, a grant to Sing London, an outfit way out of Driehaus' orbit, supported Taking Statues Chicago, a public art project that asks the question, "If statues could talk, what stories would they tell?"
 In addition, the foundation partners with the John D. and Catherine T. MacArthur Foundation to provide general operating support to Chicago-area arts and cultural organizations with annual budgets up to $500,000.